markgpritchard/ModelingInfectiousDiseases.jl/README.md

 ## Use

-You are recommended to clone this git.
+You are recommended to clone this git on to your machine.

 Then open the file `ModelingInfectiousDiseases.jl`.
-You should replace the string on line 7 with the path to your local copy, for example
+You should replace the string on line 7 with the path to your local copy,
 ``` julia
 loc = "C:\\Users\\yourname\\Documents\\GitHub\\ModelingInfectiousDiseases.jl"
 ```